ircv3/ircv3-specifications/extensions/chathistory.md

 The server may choose to return additional, related messages alongside regular chat history.
 Such messages MUST be tagged with the `draft/chathistory-context` tag and MUST immediately follow their parent message.
 Context messages MUST NOT be counted towards the message limit.
 Context messages are sent at the server's discretion and MAY include reacts, redacts, edits, etc.

+#### `draft/chathistory-end` tag

+To signal that no more messages are available, servers SHOULD attach a `draft/chathistory-end` message tag without a value to the first `BATCH` message in the `chathistory` or `draft/chathistory-targets` batch.
+This indicates to the client that trying to request the next page of results will return an empty batch.

 #### Errors and Warnings
 Errors are returned using the standard replies syntax.